Web Accessibility Audit

 When you address accessibility issues, you’re improving the experience for your entire audience.

-The Compliance Picture
+The Compliance Rules Have Changed

-State and local governments are now required to meet WCAG 2.1 Level AA under a 2024 DOJ rule—with deadlines of April 2027 for larger entities and April 2028 for smaller ones and special districts.
-Nonprofits and private organizations operate under a less prescriptive framework, but enforcement activity and litigation under Title III of the ADA have been ongoing for years.
+State and local governments are now required to meet WCAG 2.1 Level AA under a 2024 DOJ rule—with deadlines of April 2027 for larger entities (populations of 50,000 or more) and April 2028 for smaller ones and special districts.

 The rules are moving.
 But accessibility requirements don’t need a mandate to be worth addressing.
 If your site isn’t accessible, some of your visitors can’t use it.
 Isn’t that worth addressing regardless of where the regulatory lines fall?